KWAAYMII CULTURAL CENTER

 In the morning Mastamho went outside.
 He wanted a place to put the people outdoors.
 He said: "Tonight some of you will become tribes and some of you will become birds.
 I will tell you about that tonight, but not during the day."

 Yellow Sky's father was Kwaaymii and his mother was Quechan (Yuma).
 Yellow Sky traveled back and forth to the Colorado River area every spring.
 He returned to stay on the Laguna Reservation in 1888.
 He had a small dwelling just north of the still existing Tom Lucas' cabin on the main Kwaaymii village.
 In his later years SuSaana Klietch, Tom's grandmother, would often take care of him.
-He would still travel via access to the traditional trails of the Ipai and Tipai communities that are along and around the Cuyamaca mountain region.
-He was frequently recalled by non-Indian observers as one of the last true traditional living individuals wearing only basic regalia.
+He would still access the traditional trails to the Ipai and Tipai communities that are along and around the Cuyamaca mountain region.
+He was frequently recalled as one of the last true traditional living individuals wearing only basic regalia.

-Yellow Sky was acknowledged during a recent Wildcat song practice session and according to Jon Mesa Cuero, "This song was composed in 1848 or 1849.
-It presents the impressions of the composer starting a journey North from Tecate in the Sun wise circle of the Tipai villages.
-Yellow Sky was a man who was very slender and tall."
+Yellow Sky was acknowledged during a recent Wildcat song practice session and according to Jon Mesa Cuero, “This song was composed in 1848 or 1849.
+It presents the impressions of the composer starting a jouney North from Tecate in the Sun wise circle of the Tipai villages.
+Yellow Sky was a man who was very slender and tall.”
 (One of the physical characteristics of the River people, especially the Quechan, is their height.
-Many are well over six and a half feet.)
-Thus, according to Jon, "This man was so tall he could have painted the sky.
-This is why he was called, in Tipai: Mai Ta Quas, "Pinta el Cielo Amarillo" Paints the Sky Yellow"- Yellow Sky.
-(Song ) A further association with the Kwaimii is the Nymii Wilcat song the makes direct reference to the southern village site Ewiiaapaay or Cuyapaipe.
+Many well over six and a half feet.)
+Thus, according to Jon, “This man was so tall he could have painted the sky.
+This is why he was called "pinta el cielo amarillo" in Tipai, Mai Ta Quas, Paints the Sky Yellow.”
+A further association with the Kwaimii is the Nymii Wilcat song the makes direct reference to the southern village site Ewiiaapaay or Cuyapaipe.
 Refer to village map for song clip and location.
 (Click map to enlarge and hear clip.)

 See the Nymii, Wildcat page for more on this song style.